-The Legislature has a contingent liability in respect of legal claims.
+The Legislature also has a contingent liability in respect of legal claims regarding labour matters.
 The Legislature is defending the matters.
 The entity's lawyers and management consider the likelihood of the action against the entity being successful as unlikely.
+The list of contingencies can be accessible from our head office in Lebowakgomo.

 A claim was made against Legislature with regard to disputes over the payment of gratuity to the former member.
-The amount claimed is R 759 969.44 and the estiamted legal fees are R 200 000.
+The amount claimed is R 759 969.44 and the estiamted legal fees are R 350 000.